Chemical Substances

 • Mutagenic substances Substances that directly alter the DNA of living beings, unleashing unpredictable mutations that can lead to numerous diseases, and even be transmitted to offspring.
 For example: formaldehyde.

-You may be interested: Combustion
+You may be interested: Distillation

 Continue with: Chemical formula